satanasova/learning/arrays/telerik/frequent-number/README.md

 Find the most frequent number in an array of N elements.

 ---
+Input:
+- On the first line you will receive the number N
+- On the next N lines the numbers of the array will be given

+---
 Output:
 - Print the most frequent number and how many time it is repeated
     - Output should be REPEATING_NUMBER (REPEATED_TIMES times)